Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Polarization Analysis

 \subsection{The FOC polarization map}

 Fig.~\ref{Fig:MRK463E_FOC_I} shows the polarization map overlaid on the total intensity image.
 The polarization vectors are displayed for $\left[\text{S/N}\right]_P \geq 3$, their length is proportional to their polarization degree and they are oriented according to their electric vector polarization angle, from North to East direction, following the IAU convention \citep{IAU1974}.
-The total flux image is dominated by two hot spots of flux on a North-South axis and whose centers are separated by $\sim0.67$~kpc (projected distance).
-These large hot spots are connected by a narrow flux column, as if an external constraint was creating a physical bottleneck between the two extended flux spots.
+The total flux density image is dominated by two hot spots of flux density on a North-South axis and whose centers are separated by $\sim0.67$~kpc (projected distance).
+These large hot spots are connected by a narrow flux density column, as if an external constraint was creating a physical bottleneck between the two extended flux density spots.
 Intense emission surrounds those two hot spots that forms a well-contrasted, large-scale, cone-shaped region, a geometry already observed for many other Seyfert AGNs \citep[see, e.g.][]{Miller1991,Wang2024,Wilson1996}.
 Such bi-cone (or hourglass-shaped) structure is known to be associated with the NLR, emerging from the (unresolved) vicinity of the black hole and extending hundreds of parsecs along the polar axis of the AGN, often revealed thanks to [O III] mapping \citep[see, e.g.][]{Walker1968,Oke1968,Mullaney2013}.
-At the northern extremity of the conical wind, a few ovoid clumps seem to escape the wind towards the North-East direction.
+Indeed, [O III] being a forbidden line, it is able to trace the kinematics in the NLR, which was measured to be of the order of 300 km s$^{-1}$ to 600 km s$^{-1}$ by \citet{Treister2018} in the case of Mrk~463E.
+The highest velocities are reached in a small region North-East of the northern cone, with an apparent different flowing direction than the NLR itself.
+In our map, we see that a few ovoid clumps of stronger polarization than the NLR seem to escape the wind towards the North-East direction, strengthening the idea that the NLR is a dynamical region.
 The southern part of the Mrk~463E's bi-cone is not visible, likely hidden behind the host galaxy plane (see Sec.~\ref{WFPCAnalysis} for further details).